KakakSeram/Courses/MasCompute-SQL-Quiz/README.md

 	**Answer : ?**

-7. MaxCompute SQL provides the EXPLAIN operation.
-What does the execution result include?

-	A. All resource structures corresponding to the DML sentence.
-	B. The dependency structure of all Tasks corresponding to the DML sentence.
-	C. The dependency structure of all Operators in a Task.
-	D. The dependency structure of all Tasks in a Task.
+7. Which of the following limitations in MaxCompute SQL are correct?

+	A. Table name length
+	B. Table column definition
+	C. Table partition level and single table partition number
+	D. Window function number
+	E. Table name and field definition case

 	**Answer : ?**